 Where can I find your class schedule?

 We have lots and lots of classes to offer.
-You can find the schedule for our center classes, as well as all elementary and some preschool classes by clicking the appropriate registration link on our sign-up page.
+You can find the schedule for our elementary and some preschool classes by clicking the appropriate registration link on our sign-up page.

 What programs do you offer?

-We currently offer language classes in our own centers and at preschools, daycares and elementary schools in the Greater Seattle Area.
-Our various classes are for babies up through 5th grade.
+We currently offer language classes at preschools and elementary schools in the Greater Seattle Area.
+Private tutoring is also available.
+Our various classes are for Pre-K through 5th grade.
 Learn more about our programs.

 Do you offer private tutoring?